fuegovic/LC-Config-Downloader/README.md

 #### Environment Variables

-- `FILE_URL` – The URL from which the `librechat.yaml` file should be downloaded.
+- `CONFIG_URL` – The URL from which the `librechat.yaml` file should be downloaded.
 If not provided, a default example configuration will be used.

 #### Docker Compose Setup